 The mammalian immune system is constantly surveying our tissues to clear pathogens and maintain tissue homeostasis.
-In order to fulfill these tasks, immune cells take up nutrients to supply energy for survival and for directly regulating effector functions via their cellular metabolism; a process now known as immunometabolism.
+In order to fulfill these tasks, immune cells take up nutrients to supply energy for survival and for directly regulating effector functions via their cellular metabolism, a process now known as immunometabolism.
 Neutrophilic granulocytes, the most abundant leukocytes in the human body, have a short half-life and are permanently needed in the defense against pathogens.
 According to a long-standing view, neutrophils were thought to primarily fuel their metabolic demands via glycolysis.
-Yet, this view has been challenged as other metabolic pathways recently emerged to contribute to neutrophil homeostasis and effector functions.
+Yet, this view has been challenged, as other metabolic pathways recently emerged to contribute to neutrophil homeostasis and effector functions.
 In particular during neutrophilic development, the pentose phosphate pathway, glycogen synthesis, oxidative phosphorylation, and fatty acid oxidation crucially promote neutrophil maturation.
 At steady state, both glucose and lipid metabolism sustain neutrophil survival and maintain the intracellular redox balance.
-This review aims to comprehensively discuss how neutrophilic metabolism adapts during development, which metabolic pathways fuel their functionality and how these processes are reconfigured in case of various diseases.
-We provide several examples of hereditary diseases, where mutations in metabolic enzymes validate their critical role for neutrophil function.
+This review aims to comprehensively discuss how neutrophilic metabolism adapts during development, which metabolic pathways fuel their functionality, and how these processes are reconfigured in case of various diseases.
+We provide several examples of hereditary diseases, in which mutations in metabolic enzymes validate their critical role for neutrophil function.

 Keywords: immunometabolism; innate immunity; metabolism; neutrophil.